 This is all made possible by Shopify’s partner and developer ecosystem—a robust network of more than 20,000 app developers and agency partners who’ve built over 8,000 public applications—easily accessed by a robust network of ecommerce APIs.

 3. Avoid too much component isolation

-Component isolation is a design feature that can greatly influence how engineering teams are organized and staffed, and how the system scales.
-Good architecture leverages component and service isolation in appropriate places.
+Component isolation is a design feature that can greatly influence how engineering teams are organized and staffed, as well as how the system scales.
+Good architecture gets the most out of component and service isolation in appropriate places.
 Too much of it—a common microservices pitfall—can lead to brittle deployments that are hard to audit, scale, and debug.

 Strong service-level separation and composition are key to a scalable and flexible enterprise architecture, which is best derived through the use of common shared infrastructure, code primitives, and service contracts.
-This is best provided by a platform, like Shopify, which enables teams to operate across services with reusable context and tools, and allows security teams to enforce system-wide guarantees.
+This is best provided by a platform, like Shopify, which helps teams operate across services with reusable context and tools, also allowing security teams to enforce system-wide guarantees.

 Finally, there are several factors to consider when choosing tools for your tech stack, including:

 The best choice for your company might not be suitable for another business.
 Be sure you understand your business needs, as well as any third-party services and software solutions you’re already using.
 Here are a few factors to consider when making your decisions: